Learn how the ART and the courts review government decisions in Australia, and understand which path is best for your situation.

 Let's break down how these two bodies work and how they differ so that you can make informed decisions about the best path to take when challenging a decision.

 The ART (formerly known as the Administrative Appeals Tribunal or AAT) is responsible for merits review of decisions made by government departments, including the Department of Home Affairs.
-Merits review means the ART looks at the decision afresh—it does not focus on whether the decision-maker followed the law but instead focuses on the facts of the case, the law, and any new evidence.
+Merits review means the ART looks at the decision afresh—it does not focus on whether the decision-maker followed the law but instead considers the facts, the law, and any new evidence.
 The ART’s goal is to determine the right outcome based on all available information.

 Unlike the ART’s approach, the courts conduct judicial review, which is concerned only with the legality of the decision-making process.
 Courts do not reassess whether the decision itself was right or wrong; they focus on whether the decision was made according to the law.

 If the court finds that the decision was not made legally—for example, if the law was misapplied or the process was flawed—it may send the case back to the ART for reconsideration.
-However, the court does not change the decision directly; it simply ensures that the right legal principles are followed.
+However, the court does not change the decision directly; it ensures that the right legal principles are followed.
+The ART, upon receiving the case again, must review the matter in line with the court’s guidance, applying the law correctly and fairly.
+This maintains integrity and protects individuals’ rights.

 Aspect | ART (Administrative Review Tribunal) | Courts |